 I love hotel loyalty programs, and I also love staying at unique boutique hotels, so this is an incredible new partnership that will no doubt impact the hotels I stay at.
 For the most part I wouldn’t have previously considered SLH properties, while I will now, whether earning or redeeming points.

 Earning World of Hyatt Globalist status also keeps getting easier.
-You need 55 nights to requalify (60 if you’re qualifying for the first time), and you can get five from the The World of Hyatt Credit Card, you can earn more for spending on the card, you get elite nights for award nights, and now you can earn them for SLH stays.
+Historically, Hyatt has had a smaller footprint than other major chains.
+You need 55 nights to requalify (60 if you’re qualifying for the first time), and now you can earn them for SLH stays.